 A unique advantage of crowdfunding is that you’ll be able to gather like-minded people together around your idea.

 This alone can help you build the momentum you need for a solid launch in the future.
-Similar to a previous point, it will be like a trampoline, launching you into a better position when facing serious investors.
+Similar to a previous point, it will be like a trampoline, launching you into having a better product position when facing serious investors.

 When it becomes apparent that there is a large number of people who are willing to invest in your idea, it becomes more tempting and comfortable for others to do the same.

-If we really get down to it, your crowdfunding page is a place where you can sell your concept, product or service before it’s ever hit the market.
+If we really get down to it, your crowdfunding page is a place where you can sell your concept, product, or service before it’s ever hit the market.

 Test out all your sales strategies and watch people assemble.
 Pre-sale gives you a unique shot to get the money you need for the production of your first batch of goods ahead of time, with little to no financial risk on your part.
 What’s there not to love about that?

 At worst, you are able to gauge the reactions of the crowd, learn from them and make necessary adjustments.
 At best, you can pursue your concept to the next level, with the added benefit of much-needed finances and sales!

 By now, I’m sure it’s obvious what a great marketing tool crowdfunding can be.
 On it you can present everything there is to know about yourself as an entrepreneur, your concept, and your goals.
 Crowdfunding platforms are a great way to get the kind of exposure you need.